How to Better Manage Up: 4 Steps to Take

 The Bottom Line

-To learn more about being an effective manager, download 5 Management Misperceptions that Slip Up Too Many New Managers
+To learn more about how to better manage up, download 5 Management Misperceptions that Slip Up Too Many New Managers

 Evaluate your Performance